Randomized Gradient-Free Distributed Online Optimization via a Dynamic Regret Analysis: Problem Formulation and Preliminaries

 \subsection{Problem Definition}

 Consider the following time-varying optimization problem over a finite time duration $T\geq0$:

-where $\Omega\subseteq \mathbb{R}^p$ is a constraint set, $f^t:\Omega\to\mathbb{R}$ is the global objective function at time-step $t$.
-If all functions of $f^t$ are known a priori at each time-step $t$, problem~\eqref{eq:offline_problem} can be solved offline in a centralized manner, and its solution is denoted by $x^\star(t)$, \textit{i.e.}, $x^\star(t) = \arg\min_{x \in \Omega} f^t(x)$, for all $t=0,\ldots,T$.
-However, this work aims to solve problem~\eqref{eq:offline_problem} online in a distributed manner.
-Specifically, the global objective function at each time-step $t$ is cast as the summation of $N$ local objective function, given by
+where $\Omega\subseteq \mathbb{R}^p$ is a constraint set, $f^t:\mathbb{R}^p\to\mathbb{R}$ is the global objective function at time-step $t$.
+Moreover, we consider that the global objective function at each time-step $t$ is cast as the summation of $N$ local objective functions, given by

-where $f^t_i$ is a local objective function associated with agent $i$ at time-step $t$.
-Moreover, at each time-step $t$, agent $i$ has no knowledge on the explicit expression of $f^t_i$ in the first place.
-After the decision $x(t)$ is made by agent $i$ at time-step $t$, only the value of $f^t_i(x(t))$ with no information on its expression will then be revealed.
-Regarding the local objective function $f^t_i$, we suppose the following assumption holds: \begin{Assumption} The local objective function $f^t_i$, $i\in\mathcal{V}$ at time-step $t$ is convex, but may not be differentiable.
-The constraint set $\Omega$ is convex and compact. \end{Assumption} \begin{Remark} Assumption~\ref{assumption_local_f} implies that for any $z \in \Omega$, there exists a positive constant $\hat{D}$ such that its subgradient $\|\partial f^t_i(z)\|\leq \hat{D}$. \end{Remark}